kstatebioinfo/swc/grep_fasta.md

 Grep and fasta files
 ====================

-Each sequence in a fasta file begins with a header line (">" followed by a sequence id).
-Sequence data follows and is usually wrapped (making multiple lines).
+Each sequence in a FASTA file begins with a header line (`>` followed by an optional sequence id). **Note that the optional sequence id or header can using any characters.
+However the `>` symbol is required in FASTA format.** Sequence data follows and is usually wrapped (making multiple lines).

 Here is a simple example of a fasta file called `test.fasta`.